bodoa7/bodoa7.github.io/_pages/about.md

   - /about.html
 ---

-I am a student currently engaged in research on large language models (LLMs) and their safety evaluation.
-My work primarily focuses on enhancing the confidence expression ability of LLMs, using techniques such as cognitive diagnosis and experience-based learning approaches to improve model self-evaluation and calibration of safety confidence levels.
+I am currently a second-year PhD student in Computer Science and Technology from the Xi’an Research Institute of High Technology, with a focus on research in large language models (LLMs) and safety evaluation.

 ### Research Interests:
 - **Large Language Models (LLMs)**: Safety, confidence calibration, and performance enhancement.